 That means that they are subject to income tax in Canada on their worldwide income.
 It can also include various potential reporting obligations.1

-While your client is likely a Canadian resident for tax purposes, it’s important to consider if they are also a U.S. Person for income tax purposes.
-Your client may be a U.S. Person for tax purposes if:
+While your client is a Canadian resident for tax purposes, it’s important to consider if they are also a U.S. person.
+Your client may be a U.S. person for tax purposes if:

 • They are a U.S. citizen e.g. born in the U.S. and there’s been no subsequent renouncement,